theodorejb/peachy-sql/README.md

 # PeachySQL

 PeachySQL is a small and speedy database abstraction layer with a goal of simplifying the experience of working with common SQL queries in PHP.
-It currently supports both MySQL and T-SQL (via Microsoft's [SQLSRV extension](http://www.php.net/manual/en/book.sqlsrv.php)) and runs on PHP 5.4+.
+It currently supports both MySQL (via MySQLi) and T-SQL (via Microsoft's [SQLSRV extension](http://www.php.net/manual/en/book.sqlsrv.php)) and runs on PHP 5.4+.

 ## Installation